NullVoxPopuli/emberconf-2023-resources/resources/pages/main/wrapping-up.md

 layout: center
 ---

 # Some fun things

 <!--

+So resources, are fun,

+and the word "resources" may be a bit overloaded, depending on your background,

-So resources, are fun, and here are some somewhat related fun things
+but here are some somewhat related fun things

 -->